NewEconoLab/Docs/nel-scan/README.md

  **To be continued**

 ## Projects behind the NEL blockchain explorer

+NEL_Scan : A blockchain explorer project that shows the user the data on the blockchain._[传送门](https://github.com/NewEconoLab/NEL_Scan-Web-React.git)_

 NEL_Scan_API : A project that provides an interface specifically for this blockchain explorer project. _[link](https://github.com/NewEconoLab/NEL_Scan_API)_